What is a Mobile Measurement Partner (MMP)?

 There’s a time in every successful app’s lifecycle when it goes from the production and product-market fit stage to a period of high growth.
 This is the time that many mobile businesses move beyond the internal tools provided by large ad networks and implement a third-party mobile attribution tool.

-Specifically, as the app marketing company Incipia highlights, Apple’s App Analytics and Google’s Play Console have several limitations that MMP’s address.
-Those include:
+Apple’s App Analytics and Google’s Play Console are not without their challenges.
+Specifically, they both have several limitations that MMP’s address, including:

 - They do not provide an indication of the medium of each install (i.e. paid traffic, organic, etc.)